jayrambhia/jayrambhia.github.com/_posts/2013-03-29-disparity-maps.markdown

 ### Calculating Disparity Map

-The images are padded with a "frame" of zero pixels to facilitate the window operation (SSD/SAD) at the boarder.
+The images are padded with a "frame" of zero pixels to facilitate the window operation (SSD/SAD) at the border.

 SSD - Sum of Squared Differences
 SAD - Sum of Absolute Differences